Special Malaysia Disaster Assistance and Rescue Team

-The team draws its members from the Malaysian Armed Forces, Royal Malaysian Police and Fire and Rescue Department of Malaysia.
+The team draws its members from the Malaysian Armed Forces, Royal Malaysian Police, and Fire and Rescue Department of Malaysia.

 History

 Malaysia has been through three major disasters since 1988 which is Sultan Abdul Halim ferry terminal bridge collapse in the year 1988, Bright Sparklers Fireworks disaster in 1991 and Klang Port Chong Hong 3 Tanker Explosion in 1992.
 The pinnacle of disaster in Malaysia happens in the year 1993 when the Highland Towers collapse in Ulu Klang, outskirt of Kuala Lumpur.
 The tragedy came to world attention in which five countries sent aid workers to help.
 They are from the USA, Great Britain, Détachement d'intervention catastrophes aéromobile (DICA) from France, Japan Disaster Relief Team (JDRT) from Japan and Disaster Assistance and Rescue Team (DART) from Singapore.
-The JDRT lead by Kiyoshi Shidara then donates their sophisticated equipment to Malaysia.
+The JDRT led by Kiyoshi Shidara then donates their sophisticated equipment to Malaysia.

 Following the collapse of the Highland Towers tragedy on 11 December 1993, Malaysia intends to establish a disaster rescue team based on the Japanese JDRT.
 The Cabinet Committee then convened on 18 May 1994 approved the establishment of the SMART team under the management of the National Security Council.
 The SMART will draw its members from three government departments which are Fire and Rescue Department of Malaysia (FRDM), Royal Malaysian Police (RMP) and the Malaysian Armed Forces (MAF).

 On 1 August 1996, the SMART finally established with a strength of 85 personnel including officers.
 SMART is put under the National Security Council.

 On 1 January 2004, SMART is expanded to 104 personnel.

 On 1 June 2009, SMART moving to new SMART Headquarter in Pulau Meranti, Puchong.

 On 1 June 2014, SMART is expanding again to 141 personnel and their salary grade was standardised.

 In May 2015, SMART planning to apply for INSARAG certification.

+On 1 October 2015, SMART was transferred to NADMA to improve disaster management coordination and response.

 On 5 June 2016, SMART gets INSARAG certification.
 With this certification, SMART is the second Disaster Relief team to be certified in Southeast Asia after the Singaporean Disaster Assistance and Rescue Team.

 On 11 April 2019, the SMART was chosen to become a mentor to the Brunei rescue team.
 SMART will assist the team until they get their INSARAG certification.